koide3/gtsam_points/README.md

 <a name="FPFH"></a> [14] Rusu et al., "Fast Point Feature Histograms (FPFH) for 3D Registration", ICRA2009
 <a name="RANSAC"></a> [15] Buch et al., "Pose Estimation using Local Structure-Specific Shape and Appearance Context", ICRA2013
 <a name="GNC"></a> [16] Zhou et al., "Fast Global Registration", ECCV2016
+<a name="RegionGrowing"></a> [17] Rabbani et al., "Segmentation of Point Clouds Using Smoothness Constraint", Remote Sensing and Spatial Information Sciences, 2006
+<a name="MinCut"></a> [18] Golovinskiy et al., "Min-Cut Based Segmentation of Point Clouds", S3DV-WS@ICCV2009